haunter-actual/OPFOR-haunter.github.io/_posts/ctf/offsec/easy/FunBoxEasyEnum/2025-10-24-Offsec-Play-FunBoxEasyEnum.md

 # tl;dr
 <details><summary>Spoilers</summary>
 * Enumerate the webapp for unique files, notably a page called 'mini.php'.
 It is a webshell<br/>
-* Either enter a command or upload a php rev shell to get a foothold
+* Either enter a command or upload a php rev shell to get a foothold<br/>
-* Enumerate other users on the system, then try to bruteforce their passwords with a tool such as nxc against ssh
+* Enumerate other users on the system, then try to bruteforce their passwords with a tool such as nxc against ssh<br/>
-* Check sudo permissions, then check GTFOBins for a privEsc exploit
+* Check sudo permissions, then check GTFOBins for a privEsc exploit<br/>
 </details>

 # Attack Path